Este13/Python/README.md

 # File Sorter

-## Can copy a certain type of file recursively.
+## Can move a certain type of file recursively.

 This just pick files from a choosen folder and move the ones linked to the extension you choosed in an other folder work recursively